jarvisteach/appJar/docs/pyDocs/docs/index.md

 * * *
 # Iteration
 Being able to do selection (make decisions) on its own is nearly enough.
 However, if we want our programs to be really useful, we want them to be able to repeat stuff.

-We call this iteration.
-There are two types of iteration:
+We call this *iteration*.

+## While Loops
-* **WHILE** loops let us repeat something until we can make a decision (this may never occur)
+Let us repeat something until we can make a decision (this may never occur)
-* **FOR** loops let us repeat something a set number of times

 #### Infinite While Loops
 ```python